-Join us for three-part online course where we will discuss the role of the Admission and Enrollment professional as it relates to independent school DEI work.
-Topics include communicating about your school’s DEI programs; understanding the history of DEIB work and narratives; and discussion of our DEI work in today’s political climate.
-This class will include breakout rooms for discussion with colleagues to unpack your concerns and grow your knowledge.
+Join us three-part online course we discuss the role of the Admission and Enrollment professional as it relates to independent DEI work.
+Topics include communicating ’s DEI programs; understanding the history of DEIB and narratives; and discussion of our DEI ’s political climate.
+This class include breakout rooms discussion colleagues to unpack concerns and grow knowledge.

 Wednesday, May 10, 12-1 pm ET

-Heads on Swivel: Communicating about DEI in the Face of Pushback
+Heads on Swivel: Communicating DEI in the Face of Pushback

 A conservative assault on diversity work in schools is underway, and independent school families are taking to social media to voice their dissent about programs that would have hardly been controversial even five years ago.
 It is more important than ever for admission officers, and faculty and administrators to understand the threat posed by the media amplification of this dissent, and to work together with their comms team to neutralize knee-jerk reactions to inclusive education within their schools before it has a chance to upend crucial programs that students need and deserve.
-Join Jan Abernathy, Chief Communications Officer and Naledi Semela, Director of Equitable Practices and Social Impact at the Browning School for a discussion on how these two offices can work together to communicate with families about Diversity, Equity, Inclusion and Belonging in our schools.
+Come hear Jan Abernathy, Chief Communications Officer and Naledi Semela, Director of Equitable Practices and Social Impact at the Browning School discuss how these two offices can work together to communicate with families about DEIB in our schools.

 Wednesday, May 17, 12- 1:30 pm ET

-How did we get here?
-Understanding the history of DEIB Work in Our Schools
+How Did We Get Here?
+Understanding the History of DEIB in Our Schools

 It seems like not so long ago, diversity in schools meant merely admitting students of different races, recognizing heritage months, and putting more inclusive books on the library shelves.
 Now, we know that efforts to truly make our schools inclusive require sustained and intentional work from all constituents.
-Join Naledi Semela, Director of Equitable Practices and Social Impact at the Browning School and Eva Vega-Olds, noted diversity, equity and inclusion consultant, educator, keynote speaker and coach, for a discussion on the history of Diversity, Equity, Inclusion and Belonging work in our school, and break out sessions with your fellow educators in small groups to unpack your concerns and grow your knowledge.
+Come hear Naledi Semela, Director of Equitable Practices and Social Impact at the Browning School and Eva Vega-Olds, noted diversity, equity and inclusion consultant, educator, keynote speaker and coach, discuss the history of DEIB work in our school, and join with your fellow educators in small groups to unpack your concerns and grow your knowledge.

 Wednesday, May 24, 12-1 pm ET